Possible spectral irregularities in the AMS-02 positron spectrum

-In the above analysis, the observed spectrum of AMS-02 with a 20-year sample size is assumed not to be significantly deviate from the currrent result.
-This may not be the case if the current data accidently contain some fluctuations.
-In Fig.~\ref{fig:porjData}, we also present the distribution of a spectral irregularity estimator based on a hypothetical group of nearby pulsars combined with secondary positrons, following a random model in Ref.~\cite{Cholis:2021kqk}.
-This model is consistent with the AMS-02 expectation, suggesting that the superposition of nearby pulsars could plausibly account for the mock spectral irregularities, projected up to the year 2030.
-Importantly, the intent behind our analysis is not to favor any particular model of pulsar characteristics.
-Owing to the lack of precise information regarding the distribution of properties such as age and injection spectrum among local pulsars, our analysis is fundamentally aimed at illustrating the capacity of pulsars to produce significant spectral irregularities, rather than pinpointing the attributes of specific pulsar models.
+In the above analysis, the observed spectrum of AMS-02 with a 20-year sample size is assumed not to significantly deviate from the current result.
+This may not be the case if the current data accidentally contains some fluctuations.
+In Fig.~\ref{fig:porjData}, we also present the distribution of a spectral irregularity estimator based on a hypothetical group of nearby pulsars combined with secondary positrons, following a random model in Ref.~\cite{Cholis:2021kqk}\footnote{The calculations in Ref.~\cite{Cholis:2021kqk} treat the energy losses of the positrons as a continuous process.
+Contrastingly, Ref.~\cite{John:2022asa} highlights the importance of accounting for their stochastic nature, which can blur pulsar characteristics.
+However, the present work focuses on the possible spectral irregularities present in the AMS-02 data, thus exploring this aspect of variability is beyond our current research scope.}.
+This model also shows considerable deviation from a smooth spectrum, suggesting that the superposition of nearby pulsars could plausibly account for the mock spectral irregularities, projected up to the year 2030.